 The web host refers to the computer that stores a website’s files.
-Everything needed to create the imagery and writing on the website is stored in this computer, such as the HTML, software, and code.
-These computers are commonly referred to as “servers” because they serve to provide the functionality to other computers and devices.
+Everything that is needed to create the website content is stored in this computer, such as the HTML, software, and code.
+These computers are commonly referred to as “servers”.
+They “serve” to provide this functionality to other computers and devices.

-Websites can be hosted on shared or dedicated servers or cloud-based servers.
-Increasingly, there has been a move towards cloud-based servers, which provide websites with the amount of storage they need.
-Rather than requiring websites to purchase a specific amount of resources – which may or may not be used – cloud-based servers allow websites to scale as needed.
+Websites can be hosted either on shared, dedicated servers or cloud-based servers.
+In recent years, there has been an increasing move towards cloud-based servers.
+Rather than requiring websites to purchase a specific amount of resources – which they may or may not end up using – cloud-based servers allow websites to scale as needed.

 What, exactly, is a domain name?